 cool stuff

-Hello and welcome to elissastein.com—I've been wearing many hats these days: consultant, advocate, expert, activist, designer, crafter, and more.
+Hello and welcome to elissastein.com—I wear many hats these days: writer, consultant, advocate, expert, activist, designer, crafter, and more.
 Feel free to peruse this site and explore what I've been up to lately and a bit back in the day.

-Gurl, Stop, the endlessly topical and entertaining podcast I do with two fabulous fellow activists has been out in the world for more than two years.
+Gurl, Stop, the endlessly topical and entertaining podcast I do with two fabulous fellow activists has been out in the world for more than three years.
 It's truly must listen.

 Cat Ladies Unite! at the Village Halloween Parade in NYC - it was not so subtle political statement about unity and community.